ImTiaan/website/imtiaan-web/content/posts/introducing-fintraos.md

 }
 ```

 This is not a cron job running once a night.
 This is a real-time reaction.
-The moment the condition is met—perhaps a salary deposit hits, or the Treasury yield spikes—Pulse fires.
+The moment the condition is met - perhaps a salary deposit hits, or the Treasury yield spikes - Pulse fires.
 It enables a new class of "Self-Driving" features: **Liquidity-Aware Sweeps**, **Smart Debt Consolidation**, and **Automated Tax-Loss Harvesting**.
 It turns money from a static asset into a dynamic flow.

 ### Safe AI with "Guard"